-5.9 Pupil Tracking (PT) mode
+5.10 Pupil Tracking (PT) mode

 Pupil tracking mode is a new option for imaging applications, 4QPM coronagraphy, classic coronagraphy, SDI+, SDI+4.
-Pupil tracking mode was implemented to support SAM, but given the demand from the community, it is now offered.
-In this mode, the telescope, independently from NaCo, tracks the pupil instead of the field.
-This new tracking mode opens the possibility to do Angular Differential Imaging (ADI), a high contrast imaging technique that reduces quasistatic speckle noise and facilitates the detection of early companions.
+Pupil tracking mode was implemented to support SAM, but given the demand from the community, it is now offered for a wider range of applications.
+In this mode, the telescope, independently from NaCo, tracks the pupil orientation instead of the field.
+This new tracking mode opens the possibility to improve Angular Differential Imaging (ADI), a high contrast imaging technique that reduces quasi-static speckle noise and facilitates the detection of nearby companions.